stikjs/stik-core/README.md

 * `ActionName` (String) -> The actual name of the template;
 * `closure` (Function) -> The closure where your template behavior shall live;

-The `closure` function takes 2 arguments:

-* `$context` (Object) -> This object contains information about the execution context (e.g. controller and template);
-* `$template` (HTMLElement) -> Contains the HTMLElement that corresponds to the template associated with this controller.
-Every DOM manipulation should belong to its tree, maintining the component isolation.

 You can even have multiple templates using the same controller and action.

 ```html